 We are subject to Section 404(a) of the Sarbanes-Oxley Act and, as of the expiration of our emerging growth company status, we will be broadly subject to enhanced reporting and other requirements under the Exchange Act and Sarbanes-Oxley Act.
-We are required to furnish, among other things, annual management assessments of the effectiveness of our internal control over financial reporting.
-These and other obligations place significant demands on our management, administrative and operational resources, including accounting and information technology resources.
-To comply with these requirements, we have implemented financial and management controls, reporting systems and procedures and maintain accounting, finance and information technology staff.
-Our management and other personnel devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations carry legal and financial compliance costs and make some activities more time-consuming and costlier.
-If we are unable to maintain these controls, systems, and procedures, or if we are unable to retain the appropriate personnel, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies could be impaired and our business, prospects, financial condition and results of operations could be harmed.
+Beginning in our second annual report filed after the distribution, we will be required to furnish, among other things, annual management assessments of the effectiveness of our internal control over financial reporting and a report by our independent registered public accounting firm addressing these assessments.
+These and other obligations will place significant demands on our management, administrative and operational resources, including accounting and information technology resources.
+To comply with these requirements, we anticipate that we will need to implement additional financial and management controls, reporting systems and procedures and potentially hire additional accounting, finance and information technology staff.
+Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costlier.
+If we are unable to do this in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies could be impaired and our business, prospects, financial condition and results of operations could be harmed.